 HOW TO PARTICIPATE IN MA GREEN

 Click here to access your existing listing or to create a new one.

 If your hotel, attraction, restaurant, or retail establishment holds a current certification from the above list, check the appropriate green certification box in the list of amenities.
 MOTT will verify your business’ certification status before publishing the listing.

 If your web site has a page dedicated to your environmental practices, include the page’s URL in your description.

 Here are programs and resources to help you green your business:

 - EPA’s ENERGY STAR Hospitality Program You can track your hotels’ energy and water savings and CO2 reductions through Portfolio Manager, a free benchmarking tool for hotels.
-Benchmarking starter kit.
-The EPA conducts Portfolio Manager training sessions.
+The EPA has comprehensive training tools.

-- The Executive Office of Energy and Environmental Affairs has extensive information and links to electric and gas utility efficiency programs, energy audits, energy grants, analytic tools, and renewable energy programs.
+- The Executive Office of Energy and Environmental Affairs has extensive information and links to electric and gas utility efficiency programs, energy audits, energy grants, analytic tools, renewable energy programs, and state and federal incentive programs.